San Matías Integrated Management Natural Area: Reptiles and amphibians

 Typical reptiles found here are the yacaré or caiman Caiman yacare, the tortoises Geochelone carbonaria and G. denticulata, the sicurí (anaconda) Eunectes notaeus, Boa constrictor and the rattlesnake Crotalus durissus.
 42 amphibian and 49 reptile species were registered in the ANMI as of 2018.
 The yacaré population in the ANMI San Matías is harvested for its hides according to a sustainable culling program, in collaboration with WWF Bolivia, claimed to be the first of its type in Bolivia.
 The animals are often hunted by locals for use in traditional cuisine.

 Fish

 The large catfish Zungaro jahu occurs here.
 128 fish species were registered in the ANMI as of 2018.

 People

-There were 155 properties in the park when the first management plan for the area was complied, the majority were cattle ranches, with an estimated 100,000 head of cattle in the ANMI.
+There were 155 properties in the park when the first management plan for the area was compiled, the majority were cattle ranches, with an estimated 100,000 head of cattle in the ANMI.
 There are nine forestry concessions within the park, one is in the centre.
 Approximately 6,000 people reside within the ANMI, of which the majority are under 15.
 These live in 17 communities, and the majority are of Ayoreo and Chiquitano ethnicity.
 There are numerous towns of a few thousand people in the buffer zone around the ANMI.